 About UIC diversity

-#9 UIC's rank in U.S. News & World Report for campus diversity
+#10 UIC's rank in U.S. News & World Report for social mobility (in addition to a U.S. top-30 ranking for diversity)

-25% of first-year students report having a first language other than English
+36% of first-year students report speaking a first language other than English

 These are some of the programs that allow us to recruit a diverse student community and prepare students for success in engineering: